 Multiple Withholding Agent Rule

-A withholding agent is not required to file Form 1042-S (PDF) if a return is filed by another withholding agent reporting the same amount to the same recipient (the multiple withholding agent rule).
+A withholding agent is not required to file Form 1042-S only if a return is filed by another withholding agent reporting the same amount to the same recipient (the multiple withholding agent rule).
 If an Nonqualified Intermediary (NQI) or flow-through entity has provided another withholding agent with the appropriate documentation and complete withholding statement, including information allocating the payment to each recipient, the NQI or flow-through entity may presume that the other withholding agent filed the required Forms 1042-S unless the NQI or flow-through entity knows, or has reason to know, that the required Form 1042-S reporting has not been done.

 The multiple withholding agent rule does not relieve withholding agents from Form 1042-S reporting responsibility in the following circumstances.

 - Any withholding agent making a payment to a Qualified Intermediary (QI), Withholding Foreign Partnership (WP), or Withholding Foreign Trust (WT) must report that payment as made to the QI, WP, or WT.

 - Any U.S. withholding agent making a payment to an authorized foreign agent must report that payment to the authorized foreign agent.